As of August 2021

 - areas where they're considered a topic matter expert

-What would be considered a senior member of the technical staff of a team or organization.
+L6: A senior member of the technical staff of the team (and organization overall).

 - This person would often be an expert on not just a feature but entire facets of the product.
 They can understand business problems intimately, and turn them into a specific engineering strategy by working closely with product and design teams (often through multi-month projects)